Two smiling men sit shoulder-to-shoulder in front of a laptop and look over a paper document together.

 Consider Balance Transfer Credit Cards

-- Can I pay back enough of the debt in time to make the low interest offer and transfer fee worthwhile?
-If the no-interest balance transfer credit card lasts 12 months then jumps sky high, you'll want to be sure that a year is enough time to pay down your debt.
-Also keep in mind that most credit cards charge a balance transfer fee.
+• Can I make the transfer fee worthwhile?
+Keep in mind that most credit cards charge a balance transfer fee.
 Some range from 3% to 5% of the amount you plan to transfer.
+Balance this fee against the interest you'll save.

 Balance Transfer Calculator